Kazakhstan

 Meetings of states parties

-Kazakhstan participated in, and served as a vice-president of, the first meeting of states parties to the TPNW, held in Vienna in June 2022.
-Mukhtar Tleuberdi, the deputy prime minister, hailed the meeting as “a remarkable historic achievement following a nearly decade-long collective effort to advance the universal objective of complete nuclear disarmament”.
+Kazakhstan participated in, and served as a vice-president of, the first meeting of states parties to the TPNW in 2022.
+Mukhtar Tleuberdi, the then-deputy prime minister, hailed the meeting as “a remarkable historic achievement following a nearly decade-long collective effort to advance the universal objective of complete nuclear disarmament”.

 Together with Kiribati, Kazakhstan submitted a working paper to the meeting containing proposals for action to assist victims of nuclear use and testing and to remediate contaminated environments.
 The two states were appointed co-chairs of an informal intersessional working group to address these issues.